aszswaz/project.nvim/Readme.md

-generate a .tags file, in order to allow neovim to use it, we must execute `set tags = ./.tags`, but at this time the value of the option tags is only applicable to the current directory, not suitable for other directory, we can use :ProjectOption to set tags, it will save the |tags| option and its value to `.nvim/config.json`, next time you start neovim in the same directory, "project.nvim" will automatically load this file.
+generate a .tags file, in order to allow neovim to use it, we must execute `set tags = ./.tags`, but at this time the value of the option tags is only applicable to the current directory, not suitable for other directory, we can execute |:ProjectEdit| to open the .nvim/autoset.vim file, and
+|project.nvim| will execute it automatically.

 When we use ctags to generate tags files, we usually need to pass some parameters to ctags so that it can generate the tags files we expect.
-We can use the command `:ProjectCmd --autostart Ctags` to create a shell script to execute ctags, :ProjectCmd will save the script in the `.nvim/script` directory, and will register a user-commands "Ctags", "Ctags" will use |jobstart| to execute the script, and "--autostart" means
+We can use the command `:ProjectCmd --enable-autostart Ctags` to create a shell script to execute ctags, :ProjectCmd will save the script in the `.nvim/script` directory, and will register a user-commands "Ctags", "Ctags" will use |jobstart| to execute the script, and "--autostart" means